• Skip to primary navigation

 How To Make Coffee In A Microwave (The Comprehensive Guide)

-The Home Made Coffee Bag Method
+Making Microwave Coffee – The Coffee Bag Method

 As the name hints, this method is all about getting your ground beans into a bag and brewing it in your mug just like tea.

-A spare filter paper works great.
+A spare coffee filter works great.
 You can even use some cheesecloth or even just a thin tea towel!
 Anything that you can bundle your ground beans into which lets water soak through it should work.

-If your mug is not steaming, carefully use the back of your hand to test if the mug is warm.
+4. If your mug is not steaming, carefully use the back of your hand to test if the mug is warm.
 Don’t burn yourself.
 Supposedly the ideal temperature for brewing coffee is between 195°F and 205°F (90°C to 96°C) but no higher than 205°F because that will start to scald the beans and create more bitter flavors.

-• When your mug is warm enough, carefully take it out of the microwave and pop your improvised coffee-bag into your mug.
+6. When your mug is warm enough, carefully take it out of the microwave and pop your improvised coffee-bag into your mug.

-• Leave your coffee-bag in there for 3 to 4 minutes
+7. Leave your coffee-bag in there for 3 to 4 minutes

 The Let It Settle Method